About Syndromic Surveillance Data

-In Virginia, syndromic surveillance is used to monitor the level of influenza-like illness during flu season, illnesses and injuries associated with major storms and natural disasters, health problems associated with mass gatherings, and emerging outbreaks or issues of public health concern, such as drug overdoses.
+In Virginia, syndromic surveillance is used to monitor the level of influenza-like illness during flu season, illnesses and injuries associated with weather events and natural disasters, health problems associated with mass gatherings, and emerging outbreaks or issues of public health concern, such as drug overdoses.
 Please see published reports on various syndromic surveillance activiteis in the following health topics.